Gertha M. McFadden Obituary (2022) The Times and Democrat

 Gertha M. McFadden

+Visitation will be held on Tuesday, April 5, from 1 to 6 p.m. at the funeral home.
+Zeta Phi Beta Sorority Inc., service will be held at 6 p.m.

-The family will be receiving guests on Monday and Tuesday, April 4-5, at 2696 Old Cameron Road, Orangeburg, between the hours of 4 to 6 p.m. daily, or Simmons Funeral Home and Crematory of Orangeburg.
+The family will be receiving guests Monday, April 4, and Tuesday, April 5, at the residence of 2696 Old Cameron Road, Orangeburg, between the hours of 4 to 6 p.m. daily, or Simmons Funeral Home and Crematory of Orangeburg.

+Please follow all COVID-19 precautions and a mask must be worn to attend funeral services.

 Online condolences may be sent to www.simmonsfuneralhome.com.